iabhishekchandel/ETH-AVAX-Proof-Module-1/README.md

 ## License

-his project is licensed under the MIT License - see the LICENSE.md file for details.This code is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details.This code is licensed under the MIT License.
 You can find the license text in the SPDX-License-Identifier comment at the beginning of the contract.